menacit/threat_intelligence_course/02-protecting_whom.md

 How do we best spend them?

+Spoiler alert: _"It depends!"_

 ![bg right:30%](images/02-eye.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Miguel Discart (CC BY-SA 2.0)" -->
-What ensures the organisations survival (income, political support, legal permits, etc)?
+What ensures the organisations survival
+(income, political support, legal permits, etc)?

 What are their worst nightmares?
 "Extinction level events?"

+How have other similar organisations been affected by breaches/incidents?

 ![bg right:30%](images/02-eye.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Miguel Discart (CC BY-SA 2.0)" -->
-What are the organisations priorities?
+What are the organisations priorities from a security perspective?

 Let's use the CIA triad to get an idea!